vertica/VerticaPy/EXAMPLE.md

-Let's look at descriptive statistics of the entire Virtual Dataframe.
+Let's look at descriptive statistics of the entire Virtual DataFrame.

 ```python